Joint ventures spark fears of hidden debt at China property developers

 "The market is realizing more the disclosure is inadequate.... and this raises the risk premium of the whole sector," he added.

-In February, struggling developer Kaisa Group (1638.HK) stunned investors when it reported its debt had more than doubled to $10.4 billion (6.91 biullion pounds) in just six months.
+In February, struggling developer Kaisa Group stunned investors when it reported its debt had more than doubled to $10.4 billion in just six months.
 The reasons for the rise are still unclear, though several analysts have suggested borrowings of its joint venture projects could explain part of the jump.

 Kaisa, which defaulted on a bond coupon payment on Monday, declined to comment on its joint venture holdings.